indrojitmondal/IndroBU/README.md

 ### Hi there 👋, my name is Indrojit Mondal

 I graduated BSc in Computer Science and Engineering from the University of Barishal in 2020.
 I have passed maximum times with competitive programming and developing some projects on Java.
-Now, I am doing a job as a Software Engineer at IIT.
+Now, I am seeking a job as a Software Engineer at any software company.
 I refer to myself as a "passionate programmer" who loves coding, and software engineering.

 Skills: C, C++, Java, Android, HTML, CSS, JavaScript, PHP